 By the time teens reach the 12th grade, almost half of them (46.6%) have tried illicit drugs.
 Nearly 800,000 12- to 17-year-olds currently meet the criteria for Illicit Drug Use Disorder.

 And tobacco use is so high among children and youth today, health specialists predict that at the current rate of use 5.6 million Americans under age 18 will die early from a smoking-related illness.

-According to the CDC, each day in the United States about 1,600 youth smoke their first cigarette.
+According to CDC, each day in the U.S. about 1,600 youth smoke their first cigarette.
 Two hundred of them will start a habit of daily smoking.

-E-cigarettes, vaping, and the new flavored tobacco also contribute to the tobacco crisis among youth.
+E-cigarettes, vaping, and flavored tobacco also contribute to the tobacco crisis among youth.